top of page

 What to Expect When You Visit Us

 • Shockwave Therapy: This non-invasive treatment uses acoustic waves to promote healing and reduce pain in the elbow area.
-We are the only chiropractor in Sun Prairie that has a focused shockwave machine that is specifically used for this type of injury.
+We are the only chiropractor in Sun Prairie that has a focused shockwave machine specifically used for this type of injury.

 • Dry Needling: A technique that targets trigger points in the muscles to alleviate pain and improve mobility.
-Our Sun Prairie chiropractor is full body certified.
+Our Sun Prairie chiropractor is full-body certified.

 • Active Release Technique (ART): A hands-on manual therapy that focuses on releasing tension in muscles and fascia to restore optimal function.
-We are one of the few chiropractors in all of Dane county that are certified in this gold standard soft tissue technique.
+We are one of the few chiropractors in all of Dane County that are certified in this gold standard soft tissue technique.

 Advanced Assessment with 3D Motion Capture Technology